Manitoba collaboration results in innovation that stabilizes rural roads

 “These partnerships really benefit both sides,” concludes Teaghan.
 “For the student, they get exposure to our challenges in industry and build on their classroom learning.
 In turn, we get to see what students are learning in the university and the opportunity to meet new talent who may become the future of our organization.”

-Mitacs thanks the Government of Canada and Research Manitoba for their support of the Accelerate research internship in this story.
-Across Canada, the Accelerate program also receives support from the Government of British Columbia, the Government of New Brunswick, the Government of Newfoundland and Labrador, the Government of Nova Scotia, the Government of Ontario, the Government of Prince Edward Island, the Government of Quebec, and the Government of Saskatchewan.
+Mitacs thanks the Government of Canada and the Government of Manitoba for their support of the Accelerate research internship in this story.
+Across Canada, the Accelerate program also receives support from Alberta Innovates, the Government of British Columbia, the Government of New Brunswick, the Government of Newfoundland and Labrador, the Government of Nova Scotia, the Government of Ontario, the Government of Prince Edward Island, the Government of Quebec, and Research Saskatchewan.